25eliu/ClubApp/README.md

 - **Responsive Design**: Beautiful, mobile-friendly interface with UC Berkeley branding
 - **Database Integration**: MongoDB backend for scalable data storage
 - **Easy Customization**: Adaptable for any club type or institution
+- **LLM-Powered Resume Support**: Get custom support for your application based on your resume.

 ## 📊 Data Format